- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Driving in Buenos Aires

 Driving in Buenos Aires can be chaotic.
 The traffic is heavy and frustrating for inexperienced expats.
 Those living in the city with access to the public transport network are advised to avoid driving altogether.
 Expats who can’t avoid driving should do so defensively as local driving behaviour can be quite erratic and aggressive.

 Large expressways extend from Buenos Aires out to most of the country and are well maintained, but expats may find unpaved roads beyond this.
 That said, most of the roads in Argentina are paved and in rather good condition.
 Many of the major highways out of Buenos Aires have been extended and now link to most of Argentina’s major cities.

 To drive in Argentina, expats must possess an International Driving Permit in addition to a national driver's license from their home country.
 Expats should also ensure that they have their vehicle’s registration, green card (tarjeta verde), and tax and insurance documents in the car, as traffic police will request to see these if they pull anyone over.

 Cycling in Buenos Aires

-For years, the government has been investing in making Buenos Aires a cycle-friendly city.
-This has lead to bicycles becoming a frequent sight in the capital.
-Buenos Aires now has a great network of bike lanes and a completely free public-bicycle system.
+For years, the Argentinian government has been prioritising cycling in the city, and it has recently paid off as Buenos Aires is now amongst the 20 most bike-friendly cities in the world.
+The city has a great network of bike lanes and a completely free public-bicycle system.

-The city has more than 124 miles (200km) of cycle lanes covering 30 neighbourhoods.
+Buenos Aires has more than 186 miles (300km) of cycle lanes covering 30 neighbourhoods.
 There are more than 3,000 bicycles available through the city bike-share scheme, known as BA Ecobici.
 This system is available to residents and visitors alike.

 Walking in Buenos Aires